-- Although its use is common in UK clinical practice, at the time of publication (September 2014), lamotrigine did not have a UK marketing authorisation for this indication.
+[15] Although its use is common in UK clinical practice, at the time of publication (September 2014), lamotrigine did not have a UK marketing authorisation for this indication.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 Informed consent should be obtained and documented.
-See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information. - At the time of publication (September 2014) semi-sodium valproate had a UK marketing authorisation for this indication in people who have had mania that has responded to treatment with semi-sodium valproate.
+See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.

+[16] At the time of publication (September 2014) semi-sodium valproate had a UK marketing authorisation for this indication in people who have had mania that has responded to treatment with semi-sodium valproate.
 Sodium valproate did not have a UK marketing authorisation for this indication, although its use is common in UK clinical practice.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 Informed consent should be obtained and documented.
-See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information. - Although the absolute values of hepatic enzymes are a poor indicator of the extent of hepatic damage, it is generally accepted that if these are persistently elevated to over 3 times the upper normal limit, continuing to rise or accompanied by clinical symptoms, the suspected drug should be withdrawn.
-Raised hepatic enzymes of any magnitude accompanied by reduced albumin or impaired clotting suggest severe liver disease. - November 2017: see also the MHRA safety alert on the risks of valproate and developmental disorders. - At the time of publication (September 2014) aripiprazole had a UK marketing authorisation for up to 12 weeks of treatment for moderate to severe manic episodes in bipolar I disorder in young people aged 13 and older. - At the time of publication (September 2014), olanzapine, risperidone, haloperidol, quetiapine, lamotrigine, lithium and valproate did not have a UK marketing authorisation for use in children and young people for this indication.
+See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.
+See update information for important safety advice from the MHRA on the use of valproate.

+[77] Although the absolute values of hepatic enzymes are a poor indicator of the extent of hepatic damage, it is generally accepted that if these are persistently elevated to over 3 times the upper normal limit, continuing to rise or accompanied by clinical symptoms, the suspected drug should be withdrawn.
+Raised hepatic enzymes of any magnitude accompanied by reduced albumin or impaired clotting suggest severe liver disease.

+[10] At the time of publication (September 2014) aripiprazole had a UK marketing authorisation for up to 12 weeks of treatment for moderate to severe manic episodes in bipolar I disorder in young people aged 13 and older.

+[10] At the time of publication (September 2014), olanzapine, risperidone, haloperidol, quetiapine, lamotrigine, lithium and valproate did not have a UK marketing authorisation for use in children and young people for this indication.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 Informed consent should be obtained and documented.
 See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.

-Bipolar disorder: as OBSOLETE all pdated and replaced by February 2020 update
+Bipolar disorder: as Sessment and the hand gement of the sessment and the sessent and the sessment and the sessent and the s

-At the time of publication (September 2014), olanzapine, quetiapine and lamotrigine did not have a UK marketing authorisation for use in children and young people for this indication.
+[20] At the time of publication (September 2014), olanzapine, quetiapine and lamotrigine did not have a UK marketing authorisation for use in children and young people for this indication.
 The prescriber should follow relevant professional guidance, taking full responsibility for the decision.
 Informed consent should be obtained and documented.
 See the General Medical Council's Good practice in prescribing and managing medicines and devices for further information.